 Adorian: How did the Navy impact your life?

 Mike: When I enlisted in the Navy to serve my country, I didn’t know if I could make it through boot camp or not.
 But I was going to try.
 Because of the teasing that I had received during my high school years, I had no confidence.
-But I not only made it through boot camp, I excelled.
+But I not only made it through boot camp, but I also excelled.
 I received personal awards and my boot camp company won the coveted “color company” award.

 When I joined the Navy, I left home a tall, skinny, shy kid.
-But after just 18 months, I returned home for a two week leave and my family and friends couldn’t believe the transformation that I had accomplished.
+But after just 18 months, I returned home for a two-week leave and my family and friends couldn’t believe the transformation that I had accomplished.
 The guys that had bullied me during my high school years couldn’t believe it either.
 They no longer intimidated me.
 And it was obvious that “they knew” that they could no longer intimidate me.

 All the work that I had invested in my training had paid off.
-My clothes that I had worn in high school no longer fit me.
+The clothes that I had worn in high school no longer fit me.
 I had to buy a new wardrobe.
 And I had a great time doing it.

 If I hadn’t joined the Navy, I don’t know if I would have ever built the body of my dreams.
 But I did join.
 I did build it.
 And it changed my life for the better.

-Adorian: Do you think calisthenics will come to forefront of fitness and physical culture once again or gyms will remain the number one choice for the public?
+Adorian: Do you think calisthenics will come to the forefront of fitness and physical culture once again or gyms will remain the number one choice for the public?

 Mike: The calisthenics (world) community has made great progress over the past 10 years or so.
 Thanks to the Internet.
 But the majority of the public is still “ignorant” of the truth.
 And they will remain ignorant because of a continual saturation of books and TV advertisements promoting the “gym” experience, or the newest (fad) home exercise equipment for CD, etc. However, it’s through websites like yours that this “may” change.
 But if it does change, it will (unfortunately) change slowly…